 There’s no way around it though.
 The affectionate and charming Great Dane is sweet and playful and loves to be around its family.
 This makes it well suited to be a therapy dog as well.

 Like the St. Bernard, this other gentle giant needs companionship.
-And Mastiffs are big on snoring, slobbering and drooling, so their companions need to be amenable to this.
+And the English Mastiff is big on snoring, slobbering and drooling, so their companions need to be amenable to this.

 We hope you have enjoyed our list of the 15 largest dogs in the world.
 While it is tough to define “biggest” dog, be it by heaviest, tallest, widest, or simply the strongest, these dogs all offer something that makes them big in their own way.
 One thing is for sure, small dogs have nothing on these guys.

 When deciding to bring a big dog into your home, make sure you do all the proper research.
 These massive dogs often come with their own massive list of needs and requirements.

 They are often a lot of work and are not for everyone.
 But if you are willing to put in the time and effort to meet their needs, we think you will find that any big dog can be an excellent companion.

 Do you have a dog breed you’d like to see in the running for the world’s biggest dogs?
 For example, do you think the stocky and powerful Dogue de Bordeaux should be on our list?
 Let us know in the comments below![wpdatatable id=59]